pushkar8723/react-boilerplate/README.md

 ### Nice!
 Any future milestone? :grin:
 Well yes, I will soon separate out state management logic and publish a npm package.
 Also, I will try to onboard atlease one other component rendering library (vue or polymer) to see how much of this code can be reused.

-SSR / pre-rendering with browser history api usage is also on top of my list right now.
+SSR / pre-rendering is also on top of my list right now.

 ### How can I contribute? :grinning:
 Improving documentation / raising issues can be a good starting point.
 If you could think of any feature that would be great and if you raise PR, nothing can beat that! :laughing: